eccentricdevotion/TARDIS/sonic-screwdriver.md

 ### Painter

 The Painter upgraded Sonic allows you to change the colour of dyeable blocks inside the TARDIS.
-These include WOOL, CARPET, STAINED CLAY, STAINED GLASS and STAINED GLASS PANES.
+These include WOOL, CARPET, STAINED CLAY, BEDS, CANDLES, CANDLE CAKES, STAINED GLASS and STAINED GLASS PANES.
 To change the colour of these blocks you must have a suitable dye item in the last (right-most) slot of you hotbar.
 LEFT-clicking a block while sneaking (hold down the SHIFT key) will change the block colour and consume 1 dye item.

+You can also change Chamemelon preset coloured Police Boxes.
+Have a suitable dye item in the last (right-most) slot of you hotbar, then RIGHT-click the item frame to set the colour.

 ### Ignite